sustentarea/logoclim/README.md

 [![](https://img.shields.io/badge/doi-10.17605/OSF.IO/EAPZU-1284C5.svg)](https://doi.org/10.17605/OSF.IO/EAPZU)

-> [!IMPORTANT]
+> [!NOTE]
 > When using WorldClim data, you must also cite the original data sources.
+>
-The appropriate citation depends on the specific dataset utilized.
+> The appropriate citation depends on the specific dataset utilized.
 Please refer to the [WorldClim website](https://www.worldclim.org/data/index.html#citation) for up-to-date citation guidelines and dataset references.

 If you use this model in your research, please cite it to acknowledge the effort invested in its development and maintenance.
 Your citation